LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/thymeleaf-form-tools.rst

    The final code presented in this video is found on the `display-errors branch <https://github.com/LaunchCodeEducation/coding-events/tree/display-errors>`__ As always, code along to the videos on your own ``coding-events`` project.

+.. _display-errors-quirk:

+.. admonition:: Tip

+   Some hawk-eyed students notice a small quirk after finishing their ``display-errors`` constructor.
+Each time the page reloads, the ``id`` counter for the database entries increases by 1, even if no new row is added.
+This leads to a table that contains gaps between the ``id`` values.

+   This is OK!
+There is no need to correct the quirk right now.

 Display Validation Errors for a Field - Text
 --------------------------------------------